larsme/SNC/README.md

 [7] evaluate model outputs on both accuracy and latency by integrating updated prediction errors over time.
-In a similar settting SNC would perform better than its prediction speed suggests, because every layer of the model outputs updated predictions and confidences like in figure 6, despite only involving the depth ouput in a loss.
+In a similar settting SNC would perform better than its prediction speed suggests, because all intermediate results are valid outputs as shown in Figure 6, particularly if their resolution matches the downsampled inputs of most vision tasks.
-SNC can be thought of as a recurrent ensemble choosing different expert over time for different resolutions.
-This is true for individual layers as well as groups of layers and the full model, which is used as a layer in SNC+2nd_module.
-In a realtime setting with task A downstream of SNC and task B dowstream of both, task A can rely on intermediate prediction while task B uses the final output.
-This is compounded by the fact that most vision tasks use downscaled images while SNC does not.
-In a real time setting, data of the previous time step could be used as an additional channel.

 ## Multi-Projection